Infanciafelcy/CLASSICAL-PLANNING/README.md

 # RESULT:
-Thus the program to implement Classical Planning Algorithm has been executed successfully.
+Thus the program to implement Classical Planning Algorithm has been executed successfully!.